erikkn/terraform-provider-netbox/README.md

 ## Preface
 Special thanks to
 - [Taavi Tuisk](https://github.com/taavituisk) who mentored and taught me soo much around (AWS) Networking.
-Thank you, Taavi :vodka: !
+Thank you, Taavi :cocktail: !
-- [Taras Burko](https://github.com/tburko) who mentored and taught me a lot, not only around this plugin, but also around personal development.
+- [Taras Burko](https://github.com/tburko) who mentored and taught me a lot, not only around this plugin, but also around my personal development.
 Thank you, Taras :bike: !

 ## Quickstart
 You need a working Netbox setup in order to use this provider.
 Check the Netbox [docs](https://github.com/netbox-community/netbox-docker/wiki/Getting-Started) how to get started.